andrewmzhang/COSMOS-2014-Binary-Eclipse/README.md

 Known Bugs
 ===============

+	Browse button does not work for MAC OSX
+	Program will not load input boxes correctly on laptops with small screens.

-	There are no currently known bugs.
-If you find one, or have questions, please email andrewmzhang12345@gmail.com or nickasds@hotmail.com
+	If you find a bug, or have questions, please email andrewmzhang12345@gmail.com or nickasds@hotmail.com

 ===============